CVWO/setup-guide/README.md

 Since the release of Rails 6 in August 2019, Webpacker (a JavaScript compiler) is built into Rails by default.
 This has made it easier for React and Rails to be integrated together, giving rise to a full-stack framework known unofficially as React on Rails.
 Given the widespread popularity of React, we have decided to include it in this Winter Assignment.

 > **Note**: This is only one of the many ways to integrate React with Rails!
-Do check out the Section 4.3 in the assignment document on RESTful APIs for another popular way to do so.
-This guide will, however, cover React on Rails.
+Do check out **Section 4.3 - RESTful APIs** of the Winter Assignment for another popular way to do so.
+This guide will only cover React on Rails.

 ## Installation and Setup